³Ô¹ÏÍøÕ¾

 Hudson Chair in Canada-US Relations, St. Francis Xavier University

-While there could be some exemptions for American imports of oil, gas and other natural resources, it’s not yet clear whether Canada will be protected by the Canada-United States-Mexico Agreement (CUSMA).
+While there could be some exemptions for American imports of oil, gas and other natural resources, by the Canada-United States-Mexico Agreement (CUSMA).

-In fact, when the deal comes up for a mandatory review in 2026, Trump has said: ” I’m going to have a lot of fun .”
+In fact, when the deal comes up for a mandatory review in 2026, Trump has said: ” .”

-Given that more than 77 per cent of Canada’s exports go to the United States , Canadians have understandably viewed Trump’s declarations with alarm.
+Given that more than , Canadians have understandably viewed Trump’s declarations with alarm.

 And against the likely torrent of American protectionism, Canada has few good options.
 Responding in kind, for example, will likely lead to a rise in inflation.